acheong08/EdgeGPT/README.md

 ```

 ### Requirements
+We have a shared token for public use.
+If you have your own account with access, you can use that instead.

 - python 3.7+
-- Microsoft Edge
+- Microsoft Edge (Optional)
-- A Microsoft Account with early access to http://bing.com/chat
+- A Microsoft Account with early access to http://bing.com/chat (Optional)

 <details>
   <summary>

-  ### Checking access
+  ### Checking access (Optional)

   </summary>